degreepath/auditor/tests/snapshots/2015-16/degree/bachelor-of-music.md

 - “Studies in Human Behavior and Society”

 #### Historical Studies in Western Culture or Literary Studies
-For this requirement, you must have at least one course taken with the HWC or ALS-L general education attribute.
+For this requirement, you must take at least one course with the HWC or ALS-L general education attribute.

 #### Multicultural Studies
-For this requirement, you must have at least one course taken with the MCD or MCG general education attribute.
+For this requirement, you must take at least one course with the MCD or MCG general education attribute.

 #### Biblical and Theological Studies
 Given the subset of courses from your transcript, limited to only courses taken with the BTS-B or BTS-T general education attribute, as “Courses with a BTS-B or BTS-T”: